 In addition, you need to have strong technical skills and the ability to think through business cases and a curiosity to learn new technology and tools.

+The last but not least on our list of "it skills in demand in 2019" are DevOps Engineers.
 DevOps Engineers work with developers and the IT staff to oversee the code releases.
 They are either developers who get interested in deployment and network operations or sysadmins who have a passion for scripting and coding and move into the development side where they can improve the planning of test and deployment.
 Some of the most popular DevOps tools include Gradle, Git, Jenkins, Bamboo, Docker and Ansible.
 Expertise in two or more of these tools, especially Git, will enhance your career prospects exponentially.

 While there are several skills to master and niches to pick from, these skills will stay relevant and high in demand over the coming years or decades even.